What's it like for students at WGU?

 BS Marketing Management

 The U.S. Bureau of Labor Statistics projects solid demand for marketing manager positions through 2026, with a 10% growth rate that slightly outpaces the 7% average for other occupations.
 However, good marketing management positions are attractive and highly sought after, so you should generally expect stiff competition for available openings.
-As Internet-based and social media marketing becomes more prevalent, marketing managers with a strong digital background will have a distinct advantage.

 Discover why WGU is an ideal university to pursue your unique career goals.